frescobaldi/frescobaldi/frescobaldi_app/userguide/manuscript.md

 on Mac*) an excerpt from the document can be exported to a PNG file.

-If the opened file is a PDF score engraved by LilyPond and containing valid point-and-click links several function of the {music_view} also work in the manuscript viewer:
+If the opened file is a PDF score engraved by LilyPond and containing valid point-and-click links several function of {music_view} also work in the manuscript viewer:

 * Highlight input by selecting music or vice versa